vnmakarov/mir/README.md

   * [**QBE**](https://github.com/8l/qbe):
     * It is small (10K C lines)
     * It uses SSA based IR (kind of simplified LLVM IR)
-    * It has the same optimizations as MIR-generator plus aliasing and loop analysis for better RA but QBE has no inlining
+    * It has the same optimizations as MIR-generator plus aliasing but QBE has no inlining
     * It generates assembler code which makes QBE 30 slower in machine code generation than MIR-generator
   * [**LIBJIT**](https://www.gnu.org/software/libjit/) started as a part of DotGNU Project:
     * LIBJIT is bigger: